openvinotoolkit/nncf/README.md

 NNCF is designed to work with models from [PyTorch](https://pytorch.org/), [TensorFlow](https://www.tensorflow.org/), [ONNX](https://onnx.ai/) and [OpenVINO&trade;](https://docs.openvino.ai/latest/home.html).

-NNCF provides [samples](#Model-Compression-Samples) that demonstrate the usage of compression algorithms for different use cases and models.
-[Compression results](#nncf-compressed-model-zoo) achievable with the NNCF-powered samples can be found in a table at the end of this document.
+NNCF provides [samples](#Model-compression-tutorials-and-samples) that demonstrate the usage of compression algorithms for different use cases and models.
+See compression results achievable with the NNCF-powered samples at [Model Zoo page](./docs/ModelZoo.md).

 The framework is organized as a Python\* package that can be built and used in a standalone mode.
 The framework architecture is unified to make it easy to add different compression algorithms for both PyTorch and TensorFlow deep